Allocating Positional Goods: A Mechanism Design Approach: Introduction

 Another closely related paper is by \cite{LoertscherMuir2022}, who study revenue maximization when selling a fixed inventory of goods with heterogeneous qualities.
-Because positional externalities can arise from a limited stock, under the linear status specification and without the intrinsic value, my model can be viewed as a continuous version of theirs where each quality has a unit stock.
-In particular, pooling multiple types into the same status corresponds to randomization (or conflation) in their model.
-Nevertheless, my modeling approach leads to various different applications in positional goods, such as education and organizational status.
-Moreover, because positional externalities may also arise from psychological reasons, I also consider nonlinear (concave or convex) status specifications and different magnitudes of concern about the number of consumers at the same level.
+Under the linear status specification and without intrinsic value, my model is analogous to a continuous version of theirs in which each quality is in unit supply, so that positional externalities arise from limited supply.
+In particular, pooling multiple types at the same status level corresponds to randomization (or conflation) over qualities in their model. \footnote{ Under nonlinear status specifications or when consumers place different weights on others at the same level (see Section~\ref{sec:extensions}), this analogy no longer holds. } My framework, however, also applies to settings in which positional externalities arise from social comparisons rather than physical scarcity, thereby yielding new insights for applications such as luxury goods.

-More broadly, this paper is also related to mechanism design with allocative externalities \citep[e.g.][]{JehielMoldovanuStacchetti1996, JehielMoldovanu2005,Csorba2008,OstrizekSartori2023,AkbarpourDworczakKominers2024, DworczakReuterKominers2024}.
-In particular, this model focuses on a large population of agents, and the positional externalities arise from their relative consumption instead of types, group identities, or network effects.
+More broadly, this paper contributes to the literature on mechanism design with allocative externalities \citep[e.g.,][]{JehielMoldovanuStacchetti1996,JehielMoldovanu2006,OstrizekSartori2023,AkbarpourDworczakKominers2024,DworczakReuterKominers2026}.
+The model features a continuum of agents who sort endogenously into tiers that induce different status levels; positional externalities arise from agents' relative consumption rather than from average characteristics of others \citep{DworczakReuterKominers2026} or network effects \citep{Csorba2008,OstrizekSartori2023,MeisnerPillath2025}.

+Finally, this paper relates to the literature on signaling and matching tournaments \citep[e.g.,][]{McAfee2002,HoppeMoldovanuSela2009,Hopkins2023,KrishnaLychaginOlszewski2026}.
+This literature studies how agents use costly signals or investments to improve their rank or matching outcomes.
+In contrast, this paper studies how a designer allocates positional goods to induce agents' status.